mahabalaraju/system-design-notes/AWS_Certified_Developer.md

 	force full initializaation of snapshot to have no latency on first use ($$$) .

 	the snapshots are very important in retaining the deleted volumes and instances and completely create new replica of those .. in few clicks .

+EBS volume types

+EBS volumes come in 6 types

+  gp2/ gp3 (SSD) : General purpose SSD volume that balances price and performancefor a wide variety of workloads gp3 : 3000 iops and throughput of 125 MiB/s can increase upto 16000 and 1000MiB/s independently
+  gp2:  3000 Iops and max 16k

+  io1 / io2 block express (SSD) : Highest-performance SSD volume for mission-critical low-latency or high-throughput workloads
+  Great for databases workloads (sensitive to storage per and consistency ) io1 (4 GiB - 16 TiB) max Piops : 64000 for nitro EC2 instances and 32000 for other
+   io2 Block express (4 GiB - 64 TiB) :
+   Sub-millisecond latency
+   max Piops : 256000 with an IOPs : GIB ration of 1000: 1
+   supports EBS multiattach (means upto 16 EC2 instances at a time. it will manage concurrent read and write operations )

+  stl (HDD): low cost HDD volume designeed for frequently accessed, throughput-intensive workloads Throughput optimized HDD (st1): big data , data warehouses , log processing max throughput 500 MiB/s- max IOPs 500

+  scl(HDD) : lowest cost HDD volume designed for less frequently accessed workloads Cold HDD sc1 : for data thats infrequently accessed . scenarios where lowest cost is important max throughput250 MiB/s - max IOPs 250

+  EBS volumes are characterized in size / throughput / iops (i/o ops per sec) when in doubt always consult the aws documentation  - its good!
+  Only gp2 / gp3 and io1/io2 block express can be used as boot volumes

 	AMI